 - The Vauxhall gyratory will be redesigned to ease congestion and create a more pedestrian and cycle friendly environment with improved links to the riverside.

 - A new pedestrian and cycle bridge is planned to provide another direct link to Westminster on the opposite side of the Thames.

 - A linear park will sweep through Nine Elms on the South Bank following the line of the river.
 It will provide over four hectares of new open parkland running from Vauxhall to Battersea Power Station.

 - A new extension of river walk will stretch the full length of the area and a network of cycle and footpaths will be introduced.

 - Two new passenger piers will connect Nine Elms on the South Bank to London Riverbus services.

-- New bus routes will be introduced through Nine Elms and improvements made to existing services.
+- New bus routes are being introduced through Nine Elms and improvements made to existing services.

 - The Santander Cycles network has been expanded across the regeneration area.

 - An innovative redesign of Queens Circus Roundabout in north Battersea will separate cyclists from other traffic and provide new pedestrian crossings.

 The adopted Nine Elms on the South Bank Cycling Strategy can be found here